Catie is working on becoming a new mother. She is learning how to take care of the newest addition to her family and is not afraid to share.

-So I took my cute little template and lay it on double thickness of Snuggle brand flannel that I purchased on sale at Joann's Fabrics.
+So I took my cute little template and laid it on a double thickness of Snuggle brand flannel that I purchased on sale at Joann's Fabrics.
 Eventually, I got crazy and used quadruple thickness.
-I did not approach this project with perfection in mind so I traced around my sister's burper with blue tailor's chalk about 1/4" away from the template.
+I did not approach this project with perfection in mind, so I traced around my sister's burper with blue tailor's chalk about 1/4" away from the template.
 I used dashes instead of a straight line for ease and efficiency.

-Once I had everything cut out of all of my different patterns, I realized I had some fabric leftover that could be used as a cloth napkin or something for the baby so I cut out small squares to sew together.
+Once I had everything cut out of all of my different patterns, I realized I had some fabric left over that could be used as a cloth napkin or something else for the baby, so I cut out small squares to sew together.

 Flannel is (for lack of a better term) sort of a "sticky" fabric.
 It clings to itself easily and doesn't slide around much.
 If I were sewing pajama pants or some other sort of clothing item, I would use pins to be more precise.
 In this case, I just stuck two pieces of the flannel right side to right side together and went at it.
 This was a major time saver.